 I wish I knew earlier what I know now.
 Having a passion changes everything.
 It gives you a new perspective along with the power to defend your dreams and an ability to go on in spite of all the odds.

 A few years back it was rare that people talked about finding a passion, following dreams and other stuff.
 These buzzwords are far common nowadays.
-Yet, even in the old times people knew what they were doing.
+Yet, even in the old time, people knew what they were doing.
 They worked with a purpose and tried to mold their life such that they could do what they love.

 People were aware of their passion although they didn’t talk about it.

-What do you think made Thomas Edison slog in his lab all day or made Beethoven create music despite of his being deaf?
+What do you think made Thomas Edison slog in his lab all day or made Beethoven create music despite his being deaf?
 Undoubtedly, passion.

 Passion is the fuel which makes people do the wonders which they think they aren’t capable of doing.
 If you don’t have it, you miss out getting a huge bite of happiness from life.